robert-hh/RP2040-Examples/pulses/README.md

 When started, get_pulses() waits for up to start_timeout for a transition, and then it will time as many pulses as fit into the buffer.
 It will always attempt to fill the buffer, even in case of a timeout.
 So do not set the timeout too long.
 In case of a timeout, the corresponding bit duration value will be larger than the bit_timeout.

 The shortest pulse that can be sampled is 7 ticks for the first pulse and 4 ticks for the remaining ones.

+If you want to use the DMA transfer set up with the functions from the rp2_util.py set, you have to set GET_WORD_SIZE in the source code to the proper data size of 8, 16, or 32 bit.

 ### 2.2 **put_pulses**